Find your readers!

 Some of the best, most interesting, and most innovative books are being published by independent presses.
 Four authors with books published by the indies share the story of their publication and advice on how to find your manuscript a home.

-Panelists: Stephanie Allen, Caroline Bock, Tyrese Coleman, Phil Walker
+Panelists: Stephanie Allen, Caroline Bock, Tyrese Coleman, Philip Dean Walker

 Stick around for drinks and socializing!
 Our first panel is on the importance of literary community, and this reception is your chance to grow your place in ours.
 Panelists will be available to answer any questions you may not have gotten to ask during panel sessions.